alvidir/webcache/README.md

     cached: true # enable caching for the provided endpoints
 ```

-> The configuration file is static by default, meaning that once it is applied, any change over it will take no effect over webcache's configuration.
+> The webcache's configuration is static by default, meaning that once a config file is applied, any update on it will take no effect over webcache's configuration.
 To enable event's watching for any config file or directory, the environment variable `WATCH_CONFIG` must be set as _True_.